math-a3k/django-ai/docs/apps/bayesian_networks.rst

 ^^^^^^^^^^^^^^^^^^^^

 ``Engine Meta Iterations``
     Runs the Inference Engine (BayesPy's VB) *N* times and picks the result with the highest likelihood.
 This is only useful when a Node in the Network requires random initialization (see :ref:`custom_keywords`), as the algorithm may converge to a local optimum.
 Otherwise, it will repeat the result *N* times.
 It defaults to 1.

 ``Engine Iterations``
     The maximum number of iterations of the Inference Engine (`BayesPy's VB update method's repeat <http://bayespy.org/user_api/generated/generated/generated/bayespy.inference.VB.update.html#bayespy.inference.VB.update>`_).
 It defaults to 1000.

 ``Counter``
     Internal Counter of the Bayesian Networks meant to be used in automation.
-Is up to the user to increment the counter when deemed neccesary.
+Is up to the user to increment the counter when deemed necessary.
 If the field ``Counter Threshold`` is set, when this counter reaches that Threshold, the actions in ``Threshold Actions`` will be run on the object's ``save()`` method or the evaluation can be triggered with the following method:

     .. automethod:: bayesian_networks.models.BayesianNetwork.parse_and_run_threshold_actions